Pukyong National University

 The school's symbol mascot is anthropomorphic Moby Dick, "Baek Kyung-i".
-The school name was changed through a vote in August 2021.

 History

 PKNU was formed in 1996 from the merger of two national universities with long histories, the National Fisheries University of Busan, established in 1941, and the Busan National University of Technology, which was established in 1924.

 Historically, Daeyeon-dong was a small fishing village populated by anchovy fishermen.
 In the early years of the 20th century these fishermen found their products in high demand and they became quite wealthy.
 They used the money to purchase what is now the Daeyeon-dong campus site and donated it to the government, under the condition that it be used to establish a training centre for their industry.
-During the Korean War, the Daeyeon campus was used as an airfield by the U.S. Air Force.
+During the Korean War, the Daeyeon campus was used as U.S. Eighth Army Provisional Command and airfield by the U.S. Air Force.
 Local residents constructed a large Dol-Jip "stone house" for the commanding officers and pilots.
-Today this building is used as a student cafeteria.
+Today this building is used as a Museum.